telefonicaid/fiware-orion/doc/manuals/devel/index.md

 $where operations in mongo is needed (HELP).
 A mongo $where operation is a piece of Javascript code that is inserted into mongo and executed.
 This is of course very slow and using a cache in RAM with all subscriptions it is avoided.

 When the broker starts, the contents of the 'csubs' collection is extracted from the database and the subscription cache is populated.
 When a subscription is updated/created, only the subscription cache is modified.
 The database is updated first after a period of time, called the sub-cache-interval, which is configurable as a CLI parameter called '-subCacheIval' and defaults to 60 seconds.

 Note that the NGSIv2 GET subscription requests **do not** take the subcription information from the subscription cache, but directly from the database.

+See full documentation on the subscription cache in its [dedicated document](subscriptionCache.md).
 [Top](#top)